edoski/bostarter/docs/DB-PRJ-REPORT.md

 - multi-layer security check → redundant security > single line of defense php-level
 	- "security in depth"
+		- reasonable refactoring maintaining only checks which can be made purely in php while removing redundant ones which already baked into primary sp and require additional db call

 - profiles were global when PROFILO_PROGETTO was separate from SKILL_PROFILO, so I removed PROFILO_PROGETTO and added nome_progetto to PK of SKILL_PROFILO
 	- Otherwise updates for livello_richiesto were problematic due to profiles being global and thus multiple proj might reference the same profilo but have different livello_richiesto